BoulderView/BoulderView/README.md

 </p>

 # About BoulderView
-This is BoulderView, a social media app desgined to allow climbers to connect and be part of the bouldering community.
-BoulderView is designed with the intention to motivate climbers to grow together.
-BoulderView has attained an Orbital achievement of Apollo11.
+BoulderView is a social media app designed to allow climbers to connect and be part of the bouldering community.
+BoulderView is designed to motivate climbers to grow together.
+BoulderView has attained an Orbital achievement of Apollo 11.

 - Main collaborators are [Kurt](https://github.com/Kurtyjlee) and [Zheng Jing](https://github.com/leezhengjing?tab=repositories)